-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The South Dakota Soybean Association (SDSA) has submitted a public comment letter to the Risk Management Agency (RMA), expressing concerns about the agency's recent decision to remove Buy-up Coverage on Prevented Planting.
 This coverage, vital for farmers facing planting disruptions, has long served as a safety net for agricultural families across South Dakota.

-The SDSA, which comprises farmer advocates representing soybean growers, highlighted that many communities in Sou more ST
+The SDSA, which comprises farmer advocates representing soybean growers, highlighted that many communities in South Dakota depend on crop income to sustain their l more ST

 Start Early Advocates for Continued Data Collection in Maternal Health (10)